truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Datasets/CreatingSnapshots.md

 Taking snapshots requires the system have all [pools]({{< relref "CreatePoolScale.md" >}}), [datasets]({{< relref "DatasetsScale.md" >}}), and [zvols]({{< relref "AddManageZvols.md" >}}) already configured.

+{{< hint info >}}
+If you plan to access your snapshots using an SMB share in a Windows client, File Explorer limits the number of snapshots Windows presents to you.
+If TrueNAS responds with more snapshots than the File Explorer limit, File Explorer shows no available snapshots.
+TrueNAS displays a dialog stating the dataset snapshot count has more snapshots than recommended, and states performance or functionality might degrade.
+{{< /hint >}}

 ## Creating a Snapshot

 {{< hint info >}}